 Ask someone from Denver what the must-do hike is in Rocky Mountain and a vast majority will probably say Sky Pond.
 The jagged mountain ridge lines above this high mountain lake are pretty iconic.
 And it’s just a neat hike.

 The Sky Pond hike begins at the Glacier Gorge trailhead, whose small parking lot fills notoriously early, especially on summer weekends.
-However, the aforementioned free shuttle stops here, and I highly recommend taking advantage of this.
-Unless you feel like arriving at 6:00 am, you won’t find a parking spot at the trailhead.
+However, the free park shuttle stops here, and I highly recommend taking advantage of this.
+Unless you feel like arriving at 5:00 am, you won’t find a parking spot at the trailhead.

 We arrived fairly early in the morning via the shuttle and set off, following signs toward Alberta Falls.
 The falls is about 0.8 miles (1.3 km) and 200 vertical feet (61 m) from the trailhead, and tumbles 25 feet (7.6 m) down Glacier Gorge.
 As with most waterfalls, Alberta Falls is at its peak in early summer when the snow is melting.